 In your farm, approximately 5 out of 100 homeowners will list their home in the next 12 months.
 That means 95% will not list.
 Most homeowners are NOT near term sellers.

 Nonetheless, if you play the long game, you understand this group is the one to target.
 Over time, it is awareness amongst this broad group that will get you to 10% to 60% market share in your farm.
 All agents who reach Celebrity Agent status — a market share of 10% to 60% in their farm — have established awareness within their farm.

-Here is an example below we just saw with an agent in Charlotte, North Carolina playing the long game.
+Here is an example we saw with an agent in Charlotte, North Carolina playing the long game.
 A Buyer Concierge campaign went out.
-An owner in her farm replied that she wasn’t interested in selling, but noted her neighbor four doors down was listing soon.
-She wished the buyer good luck and recommended exploring that home coming soon.
+An owner in her farm replied that she wasn’t interested in selling, but noted her neighbor was listing soon.
+She wished the buyer good luck and recommended exploring the coming soon home.

-Most agents would concentrate their effort on the potential listing four doors down and forget about the woman not interested in selling.
+Most agents would concentrate their effort on the potential neighbor listing and forget about the woman not interested in selling.
 But not this smart agent in North Carolina, who replied:

-A Celebrity Agent in San Diego County that we work with has our software send a thank you note to every owner who replies that they are not interested in selling.
-These generous moves over months and years lead to large rewards.
+A Celebrity Agent in San Diego County that we work with has our software send a thank you note to every owner who replies, even those owners who are not interested in selling.
+These generous move over months and years leads to large rewards.
 That SoCal agent enjoys a market share consistently between 10% and 20% in his farm.

 2. How to Respond to the Owner Who May Want to Sell Now

 Of course, the most exciting replies for you as the agent are those replies from the seller who wants to sell now.
 Buyer Concierge campaigns come from your buyers and mention you as their agent.
 When the homeowner responds to the buyer directly and is potentially interested in selling, do as follows: